Skip to main content

 Physical Layer

-• Connections to data sources (e.g., relational databases on-prem or in cloud, such as Oracle Autonomous Database, Snowflate, SQL Server, ...).
+• Connections to data sources (e.g., relational databases on-premises or in the cloud, such as Oracle Autonomous Database, Snowflake, SQL Server, etc.).
 Connections are defined system-wide and can be reused across different models.
-As we already learnt, they can be regular or system.
+As we have already learned, they can be regular or system connections.

-• Schemas and tables/views: when creating physical layer, tables (or even better, their definitions) can be imported.
-Besides tables, view or SQL expressions are also supported.
-Once imported tables can be renamed (underlying database tables are not affected).
-It is a good practice to create aliases for imported tables and then work with these aliases rather than directly database tables.
-There are several benefits for that which we will look into a bit later.
+• Schemas and tables/views: When building the Physical Layer, you can import tables (or, preferably, their definitions).
+In addition to tables, views or SQL expressions are also supported.
+Once imported, tables can be renamed without affecting the underlying database tables.
+It's best practice to create aliases for imported tables and work with these aliases rather than directly with database tables—a topic we will revisit later.

 • Optional data source filters, caching settings, and descriptions:

-• data source filters can be directly applied on the physical data sources, which allows us to define row-level filter security setup
+• Data source filters can be directly applied to physical data sources, enabling row-level security.

-• we can define caching strategy for each table in the physical layer.
+• You can define caching strategies for each table in the Physical Layer.

-• It abstracts the raw data from your users.
-Business users don’t have to deal with tables or SQL — they interact with the Logical and Presentation layers.
+• It abstracts raw data from end users.
+Business users never have to deal with tables or SQL—they interact with the Logical and Presentation Layers.

-• It ensures performance tuning at the lowest level.
+• It enables performance tuning at the lowest level.

-• Gives developers and administrators control over source metadata, joins, and security before transforming it into business-friendly formats.
+• It gives developers and administrators control over source metadata, joins, and security before data is transformed into business-friendly formats.

 Physical Layer

-Click on plus icon (plus) next to Search field and select Create Database option:
+To create a new database, click the plus icon (plus) next to the Search field and select Create Database:

 Create Database

-Create Database dialog window opens.
-Enter Name, optionally Description and select your Database Type.
-Choose your database type, however in our case, we need to switch to Oracle Autonomous Data Warehouse option.
+The Create Database dialog will appear.
+Enter a Name, optionally a Description, and select your Database Type.
+In our case, choose Oracle Autonomous Data Warehouse.

 Create Database dialog